 Usually people outside of former-USSR call it Russian Salad, however its original name is Salad Olivier.

-This salad was and maybe still is the most traditional dish for the home New Year celebration for russian people.
+This salad was and maybe still is the most traditional dish for the home New Year celebration for Russian people, and some other family holidays also.
 Hope you will like it too.

 Ingredients: